andlab-um/ANDrate/README.md

 ## **Citations**
 Users must agree to cite the following article in all publications making use of ANDrate:

-Wang, E. R. R., Jing, R. & Wu, H. (2026).
-ANDrate toolbox: A Tutorial for collecting behavioral data in Naturalistic Stimuli in a Python-Based Toolbox. bioRxiv.
+Wang, E. R. W., Rui, J., & Wu, H. (2026).
+ANDrate toolbox: A Tutorial for collecting behavioral data in naturalistic stimuli in a python based toolbox.
+Retrieved from osf.io/preprints/psyarxiv/j2fpy_v1

 ___
 ## **Video Datasets**